Systemic Revenue · Reference

 • Answered price before value

-• Let "send info" kill momentum
+• Let "send info" kill the momentum

-• Pitched features vs diagnosing
+• Pitched features instead of diagnosing

 • Accepted vague interest

-"At [Timestamp], when you [Action], it caused [Reaction].
-At scale, this pattern costs us [Lost Metric]."
+"At [timestamp], when you [action], it caused [reaction].
+At scale, this pattern costs us [lost metric]."

 Example: "When you answered pricing at 2:45 before value, you lost control.
 That kills 60% of deals at this stage."